yizheng1709/Rubytopia/README.md

 Go to the first level directory that contains all of Rubytopia's folders.

-    bundle install #this will install the 'colorize' gem
+    bundle install #this will install any necessary gems

 Finally,